alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 - f8 example with annotations: @ref matmul_f8_quantization_cpp
 - [OFP8 standard 8-bit floating-point](https://www.opencompute.org/documents/ocp-8-bit-floating-point-specification-ofp8-revision-1-0-2023-06-20-pdf)

-## Quantization Model
+## Supported Quantization Models

+oneDNN supports integer quantization (int8) and floating-point quantization (f8).

+@note The guide below does not cover how the appropriate scaling factors can be found.
+Refer to the materials in the [Introduction](@ref dgaq_intro).

+### int8 Quantization

-The primary quantization model that the library assumes is the following:
+The primary int8 quantization model that the library assumes is the following:
 \f[
     x_{f32}[:] = scale_{x} \cdot (x_{int8}[:] - zp_{x})
 \f]